-And instructor-led online courses as well as self-paced learning and you can always go to Senturus.com for a lot of great resources ranging from unbiased product reviews to Tech tips the aforementioned blog and you can learn more about all things bi we have some live product demos dashboard comparisons across Tableau Power BI and Cognos for example, and you can always see what’s coming up.
+And instructor-led online courses as well as self-paced learning and you can always go to Senturus.com for a lot of great resources ranging from unbiased product reviews to tech tips the aforementioned blog and you can learn more about all things BI we have some live product demos dashboard comparisons across Tableau Power BI and Cognos for example, and you can always see what’s coming up.
 That’s new and interesting and exciting here at Senturus.

-Glued and he’s asking why the ship mode is used as an attribute and not a measure.
+He’s asking why the ship mode is used as an attribute and not a measure.

 So let’s actually go.
 I’m going to go back to that one.

-And ah, so you’re seeing that the aggregation type is that is an attribute.
+You’re seeing that the aggregation type is that is an attribute.
 Yeah, so when we drag that in automatically that’s going to create an attribute that’s not something that we had to designate or anything like that.
 It is a measure it is a measure but the aggregation type is a tribute.
 So you’ll notice that whenever you connect to data by default Tableau will set the default aggregation to some you can always change that to average or something else.

 Like that, but when you are using level of detail calculations, the default aggregation type is at is attribute and attribute is actually an aggregation type.
-Just like men Max count all of those.

-I also noticed there’s another questions about could we have used another way of getting a total sales value and the answer is absolutely for a lot of the things that you’ll that you’ll be able to use level of Jail, or even table calculations for there could be other ways of accomplishing the same thing.
+I also noticed there’s another questions about could we have used another way of getting a total sales value and the answer is absolutely for a lot of the things that you’ll that you’ll be able to use level of detail or even table calculations for there could be other ways of accomplishing the same thing.
 And so the beauty of taking the class is will actually show that oh, we could we might have accomplished this in this other way.
 However, the level of detail gives you this additional flexibility or maybe the level of detail calculation is going to perform better because it’s at the database level, but absolutely there will be alternate ways of accomplishing the same thing.

 Let’s see if there’s another someone says hopefully the class will go more slowly than a demonstrates.
 Absolutely.
 So right and the webinar, we really wanted to just give you a flavor of what’s possible.
 And what’s going to be in the class during the class will go really slow step by step.
 We’ll talk through everything.
 If there are questions.
 We’ll talk through all of that.
 So absolutely the class will go quite a bit slower.
 Yeah.